danielsimon4/language-modeling/README.md

 ## Makemore:

 Andrej Karpathy created [Makemore](https://github.com/karpathy/makemore), an autoregressive **character-level language model** that takes one text file as input, and generates more things like it.
-We will feed it with a dataset (from [ssa.gov](https://www.ssa.gov/oact/babynames/)) with the most common 32K names, [names.txt](https://github.com/danielsimon4/language-modeling/blob/main/names.txt), and Makemore will generate baby name ideas.
+In his videos, he teaches how to build it and the internals of Bigram, MLP, and WaveNet models.
+He feeds it with the [names.txt](https://github.com/danielsimon4/language-modeling/blob/main/names.txt), from [ssa.gov](https://www.ssa.gov/oact/babynames/), that contains the most common 32K names for the year 2018, and Makemore will generate more names.

 1. **Bigram models**
     - Notebook: [Bigram](https://github.com/danielsimon4/language-modeling/blob/main/Bigram.ipynb)